2010 Pacific hurricane season: Seasonal summary

+Background

 The Accumulated Cyclone Energy (ACE) index for the 2010 Pacific hurricane season (Eastern Pacific and Central Pacific combined) as calculated by Colorado State University using data from the National Hurricane Center was 51.2 units.
 This ranked as the second-quietest since 1966.
 The vast majority of the ACE stemmed from Hurricanes Celia and Darby, which collectively accounted for roughly 70 percent of the seasonal total.

 Continuing a trend of below-average activity that began in 1995, the 2010 season was quiet as expected.
 The Eastern Pacific proper saw record-low numbers of named storms and hurricanes, with only seven and three respectively forming.
 Inclusive of the Central Pacific, the basin tied its record low activity of eight named storms set in 1977.

 Inactivity was largely attributed to a moderately strong La Niña event which resulted in below-average sea surface temperatures across the basin.
 Another major factor limiting storm formation was the eastward displacement of 200 mb divergence.
 The displacement of this feature brought conditions that favor tropical development closer to the rugged terrain of Mexico and Central America, a factor known to disrupt low-level circulations.
 Accordingly, six of the seven named storms in the Eastern Pacific proper formed east of 106°W, four of which originated over the Gulf of Tehuantepec where the greatest depth of warm waters were restricted to.
 A final limiting factor was above-average wind shear across much of the basin east of 130°W and north of 10°N.